Step by Step Guide for Launching a New SaaS Product

 There are several ways to build an audience:

-1. Create a Community
+Create a Product-Led Community (PLC)

 Pocus is a product-led sales (PLS) platform that empowers sales teams to prioritize the best opportunities and take the right action, without engineering support.

-The company built their community prior to launching their product by running an invite-only Slack channel.
+The company built their PLC prior to launching their product by running an invite-only Slack channel.
 On the Slack channel, Pocus provides members with useful and unique information, free events and a place to discuss the ins and outs of PLS.

 To access the Pocus Slack channel, visitors must register their email.
-This also helps the company build an email list:
+This also helps the company build an email list.

-2. Launch an exclusive newsletter
+Launch an exclusive newsletter

 An example of a company that’s been successful with this is Backlinko.